-The topic of sound insulation within acoustics can be a complicated subject for a variety of reasons including terminology, the sector it is being applied to, standards and rating values.
+The topic of sound insulation for partitions can be a complicated subject for a variety of reasons including terminology, the sector it is being applied to, standards and rating values.

-At AEI Acoustics we want to help you understand the subject easier, for the specific sector you are concerned about and without the confusion of complicated mathematical equations and science that is associated with the field of acoustics.
+At AEI Acoustics we want to help you understand the subject easier.
+Helping you better understand what your project requires and without the confusion of complicated equations and science normally associated with acoustics.

 So what is “sound insulation?”
 It is simply how well a wall, floor or ceiling prevents noise from being transmitted from one room to another.
 You may also see it referred to as sound reduction, sound transmission loss or sound proofing.
 Sound insulation is determined by measuring and building the partition to control both airborne and impact noise.